krigjo25/Databases/librarymanagesystem/read-me.md

 ### About the Developer

-Kristoffer Gjøsund, born in 94, Norway,
+Kristoffer Gjøsund, born in 94, Norway,<br>
-1/3 of the times goes to python, SQL otherwise, Gym and living life as a human being.
+1/3 of the times goes to python, SQL<br>
+otherwise, Gym and living life as a human being.<br>

 ### Project information